 Hi there!
 I’m Nikki Schell.
-I’m a UX designer based in Washington, DC.
+I’m a UX designer based in Arlington, VA.

 I’m an INFJ who does her best thinking while doodling.
 Friends and coworkers regularly make fun of me for writing things on paper rather than typing them on my computer but it helps me keep ideas in my brain.

-When I’m not designing for tech companies, you can find me traveling (or planning travels), photographing couples on their wedding days, and reading my favorite books over and over.
+When I’m not designing for tech companies and Federal organizations, you can find me traveling (or planning travels), photographing couples on their wedding days, and reading my favorite books over and over.